lou2013/mpec-test/README.md

 ## Project setup
-you need to have a postgresql up and running to run the application. you also need the configs/config.yml in the structure of config-example.yml
+you need to have a postgresql up and running to run the application. you also need the configs/config.yml in the structure of config-example.yml enter the swagger using /docs with data in the config.yml (user:root pass:root)
 ```bash
 $ pnpm install
 $ pnpm migration:run